MassanaLab/SAGs-pipeline/README.md

 -*.seed_orthologs

-All 3 files are interesting but in our case, we only focus on the `.anotations` one.
+All 3 files are interesting but in our case, we only focus on the `.annotations` one.
 If you open it with Excel you will see a big file with lots of data.
 Don't worry, in the following steps, we will be cleaning and selecting only those rows that are useful to us.
 But since the first 5 lines on the `.anotations` file are very annoying, we start by removing them and putting all clean eggnog files in the same folder.

 ### 7.2 Taxonomic Annotation with Kaiju